ocelot-collab/ocelot/optimizer/docs/_build/html/_sources/usage.rst.txt

 General Config
 ______________

-**Objective Function PV**
+**Objective Function using GUI**

+To build your own objective function you can use three channels **PV: A**, **PV: B**, **PV: C** and LineEdit **Objective Function** for writing expression using letters *A*, *B*, and *C* as variables (e.g. **np.sqrt(A**2 +B**2 +C**2)**  ).

-This line edit can be changed to tell the optimizer to try and maximize on any epics signal, default is gas detector 241 The type of PV can be a waveform, or single float type data which is given to the optimization algorithm.
+..
+These line edits can be changed to tell the optimizer to try and maximize/minimize on any doocs signal.
+..
+Now we use 3 channel *A*, *B* and *C*. using them you can write your own objective function in LineEdit "Objective Function".

+The type of channels can be single float type data (e.g. beam position, BLM level and so on).

-Waveforms are averaged over the "Data Delay" time Scalar PVs use the last scalar value collected after the Data Delay time. (would be nice to add an average/integration option for scalars)
+..
+Waveforms are averaged over the "Data Delay" time
+..
+Scalar PVs use the last scalar value collected after the Data Delay time. (would be nice to add an average/integration option for scalars)
+..
 The text should turn green if the PV is found, red if the PV is not found

+**Objective Function from the file**

+To edit your objective function push button "Edit Objective Function" and an editor will be open.
+You can modify methods **get_value()**, **get_alarm()**, and **get_penalty**.

+In order to force Optimizer to use this Objective Function you have to check "Use Predefined Objective Function".

+Note: if Objective Function will contained the errors the pushbuton will be indicated red color and you can not check checkbox "Use Predefined Objective Function".

 **Select Optimizer Algorithm**